Sultan Muliloda Datumulok: Family

 Most of Sultan Muliloda's family members were also into politics, such as his cousins former Lanao del Sur and Lanao del Norte Governor and Congressman Mohammad Ali Dimaporo, former Lanao del sur Congressman Macacuna Dimaporo, former Karomatan (now Sultan Naga Dimaporo) Mayor Naga Dimaporo, former Magsaysay Mayor Abdul Rashid Dimaporo, former Marogong Mayor Abdulmadid Maruhom, his brothers are former Binidayan-OIC Mayor Halim Datumulok Dimaporo, former Bumbaran Mayor Sharief Datumulok Dimaporo, former Marogong Mayor Jamil Datumulok Dimaporo, his children are former Binidayan Mayor Punudarano Benito Datumulok and former Pagayawan Mayor Anwar Benito Datumulok, and his nephews and nieces are former Lanao del Norte Governor Abdullah Dimaporo, former Lanao del Sur Board Member Tolawidan "Danny" Dimaporo, former Sultan Naga Dimaporo Mayor Motalib Dimaporo, former Tubaran Mayor Raidah Dimaporo Papandayan, former Pantao-a-Ragat Mayor Eleanor Dimaporo Lantud, former Binidayan Mayor Aman Misbac Datumulok, former Binidayan Mayor Abdullah Datumulok and many more.

 Political life

 Sultan Muliloda was the first reigning Sultan of Binidayan to be elected concurrently as the Municipal Mayor of the Municipality of Binidayan from 1961- 1995.

 He also concurrently reigned as the Chairman of the 28 Royal Legislative Sultanates of Ranao (Dowa-polo ago walo a Mbabaya ko taritib) which serves as the lower chamber of the legislative branch of the Ranao Sultanate.

 The title of "Sultan of Binidayan" and other royal sultanate titles in the Philippines are only a de facto royal titles since the Republic of the Philippine is a democratic country, and it does no longer recognize the old Sultanate system of the Muslim Filipinos.

-Despite of this, Muslim Filipinos continued to recognize and abide the old and limited Sultanate system of government in their civil or common law and in some criminal law cases within the Muslim Filipino region.
+Despite this, Muslim Filipinos continued to recognize and abide the old and limited Sultanate system of government in their civil or common law and in some criminal law cases within the Muslim Filipino region.